 Lastly, students will have the opportunity to develop their own personal etiquette.
-Topics may include: etiquette and social media, how to look your best, good posture (how to move like a model), the art of making conversation, eating with elegance and hosting a memorable event.
+Topics may include: etiquette and social media, how to look your best, good posture, the art of making conversation, eating with elegance and hosting a memorable event.
 At the conclusion of the subject, students will celebrate and display their skills and knowledge at a luncheon held at Noorilim Estate, a mansion that was built in 1879.